Varun-GP/Introduction-to-Mobile-Robotics-Solutions/README.md

 Introduction to Mobile Robotics (engl.) - Autonomous Mobile Systems: University of Freiburg

 My learnings and attempt to solve exercises of the course [http://ais.informatik.uni-freiburg.de/teaching/ss19/robotics/index_en.php].
 This course will introduce basic concepts and techniques used within the field of mobile robotics.
-We analyze the fundamental challenges for autonomous intelligent systems and present the state of the art solutions.
+It proposes the fundamental challenges for autonomous intelligent systems and presents the state of the art solutions.
-Among other topics, we will discuss:
+Topics covered:
 1) Kinematics
 2) Sensors
 3) Vehicle localization